vtunka/kojak/README.md

 1. Check and modify the env_vars.sh to suite your particular environment.

-2. Execute install.sh to create the Kojack virtual appliance.
+2. Execute install.sh to create the Kojak virtual appliance.

 3. Copy over the schema.sql and users.sql to the /tmp dir on the virtual appliance.